Tuberculosis in China: Epidemiology

 In 2007, the prevalence of TB per 100,000 people was relatively high in Asia, and was highest in sub-Saharan Africa.

-In China, tuberculosis has been the number 1 cause of death from infectious disease in adults.
-In 1990, 360,000 people in China died from tuberculosis.
+China had one of the world's largest tuberculosis epidemics during the 1990s.
+The 1990 national tuberculosis survey reported a tuberculosis mortality of 21 per 100,000 population, and tuberculosis remained a major public health problem until the nationwide expansion of the DOTS strategy in the early 2000s.

 Tuberculosis is one of China's major public health problems.
 According to the 2015 WHO estimates, China has the world's third largest number of tuberculosis cases, behind only India and Indonesia, comprising around 10% of the world total.
 Of the 37 notifiable communicable diseases in China, tuberculosis ranks first in terms of notified cases and deaths.
 Despite the serious nature of this disease, the country's progress in tuberculosis control was slow during the 1990s and early part of the new millennium.
 The estimated proportion of new cases of sputum smear-positive tuberculosis that were diagnosed and treated by the public health program—a key indicator of efforts to control tuberculosis—had stagnated at around 30%, far below the 70% target set by the WHO.

 In 2003, an epidemic of severe acute respiratory syndrome (SARS) broke out in China.
 (See Progress of the SARS outbreak.)
 The spread of SARS brought to light substantial weaknesses in the country's public health system.
 After the SARS epidemic was brought under control, the Chinese government implemented a series of measures to strengthen its public health system.
 This effort coincided with acceleration in efforts to control tuberculosis.
 Within three years, implementation of the WHO-recommended DOTS (Directly Observed Therapy, Shortcourse) strategy to control tuberculosis increased from 68% to 100% of counties and the detection of cases of smear-positive tuberculosis by the public health system more than doubled, from 30% of new cases to 80%.
 Together with a tuberculosis treatment success rate of more than 90%, China achieved the 2005 global targets for tuberculosis control.